October 27, 2020

 COST OF MICRONEEDLING

-Compared to the cost of an in-office treatment, an at home-microneedling treatment would cost $15 to $150, depending on the brand and quality of the tool.
+Home or DIY microneedling would cost $15 to $150, depending on the quality of the tool.
+All microneedling tools should be replaced after a few uses depending on their instructions because the fine needles will become blunt after several uses.
 It’s important to note that these are averages only.

 The precise cost of microneedling can depend on:

 Microneedling results may vary from person to person.
-While some see immediate results after doing a single microneedling procedure, others may take several weeks longer before seeing desired results.
+While some see immediate results after doing a single session with microneedling, others may take several weeks longer before seeing their desired results.
+Consistency matters!

-In general, you can expect to start seeing some significant and long lasting results on acne scars after 3 months of microneedling.
+In general, you can expect to start seeing some significant and long lasting results on acne scars after 3 months of microneedling, with most people noticing decent results within the first 6 weeks.